awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 **Note**
 Because it's not possible to reliably determine the release dates of update packages for Debian, the auto\-approval options are not supported for this operating system\.

-   Only packages with candidate versions appearing in the distribution security repo \(archive\) are selected\.
-For Debian 8 this is repo is `debian-security jessie`\.
-For Debian 9, it is `debian-security stretch`\.
+   Approval rules, however, are also subject to whether the **Include nonsecurity updates** check box was selected when creating or last updating a patch baseline\.

+   If nonsecurity updates are excluded, an implicit rule is applied in order to select only packages with upgrades in security repos\.
+For each package, the candidate version of the package \(which is typically the latest version\) must be part of a security repo\.
+In this case, for Debian, patch candidate versions are limited to patches included in the following repos:

+   These repos are named as follows:
+   + Debian 8: `debian-security jessie`
+   + Debian 9: `debian-security stretch`

+   If nonsecurity updates are included, patches from other repositories are considered as well\.
 **Note**
 For information about accepted formats for lists of approved patches and rejected patches, see [About package name formats for approved and rejected patch lists](patch-manager-approved-rejected-package-name-formats.md)\.